-These condensed interim consolidated financial statements are prepared in compliance with International Accounting Standard (IAS) 34, "Interim financial reporting" as issued by IASB.
-They do not include all of the information required in annual financial statements in accordance with IFRS, as issued by IASB and should be read in conjunction with the audited consolidated financial statements and related notes included in the Company's annual report on Form 20-F for the fiscal year ended March 31, 2017.
+These condensed interim consolidated financial statements are prepared in compliance with International Accounting Standard (IAS) 34, "Interim financial reporting" as issued by the IASB.
+They do not include all of the information required in the annual financial statements in accordance with IFRS, as issued by the IASB and should be read in conjunction with the audited consolidated financial statements and related notes included in the Company's annual report on Form 20-F for the fiscal year ended March 31, 2018.

-The accounting policies applied are consistent with the policies that were applied for the preparation of the consolidated financial statements for the year ended March 31, 2017.
+The accounting policies applied are consistent with the policies that were applied for the preparation of the consolidated financial statements for the year ended March 31, 2018, except as mentioned below.